 Castleton Fire District #3 was formed on November 1, 1999 with the goal of establishing a community water system in the Four Corners/Hydeville area.
-The District, which now encompasses existing commercial, industrial and residential development along Route 4A and the aforementioned Route 30 from Castleton Four Corners to the Fellowship Bible Church, opted to connect to Fire District #1's water supply to serve the needs of the area.
-As of this writing, discussion is underway to consider consolidating Fire District #1 and Fire District #3 into a single managed district.
+The District encompasses existing commercial, industrial and residential development along Route 4A to Hydeville and from Castleton Four Corners to Route 4.